Aishagojo/Nanu/README.md

 - Extend notifications to use the backend `notifications` app (and eventually push) instead of local polling only.
 - Add advanced accessibility settings (dynamic font scaling, offline voice packs) and collect anonymous telemetry to keep improving neurodiverse experiences.

-EduAssist is steadily evolving into a unified, voice-forward experience that rewards positive behavior, keeps families in the loop, and gives staff clear controlsâ€"without compromising on clarity or accessibility.
+EduAssist is steadily evolving into a unified, voice-forward experience that rewards positive behavior, keeps families in the loop, and gives staff clear controls"without compromising on clarity or accessibility.